top of page

 • Not be afraid of people walking unsteadily

-• Be current on all vaccines required by the local laws
+• Be current on all vaccines required by local laws

 • Have a negative fecal test and physical exam every 12 months